psharma04/academic-kickstart/content/courses/chemistry-hsc/module-7.md

 ### Melting Points and Boiling Points

-1. The **melting** and **boiling points** are measures of the thermal energy **required to overcome intermolecular forces**.
+- The **melting** and **boiling points** are measures of the thermal energy **required to overcome intermolecular forces**.

-2. > As ↑ intermolecular forces, ↑ $E_{Heat},\therefore$↑ MP and ↑ BP
+> As ↑ intermolecular forces, ↑ $E_{Heat},\therefore$↑ MP and ↑ BP

-3. The **packing** of molecules also affects the boiling and melting point.

-4. - Packing depends on molecular shape.
+- The **packing** of molecules also affects the boiling and melting point.Packing depends on molecular shape.
 Molecules that are **small, symmetrical** or **unbranched** tend to be able to pack more closely together.
 This results in **stronger intermolecular forces**.

 - The effect of packing on intermolecular forces strength is more significant for molecules in **solid states** (melting point).

 #### Melting Points and Boiling Points of Alkanes

-1. Alkane molecules are **nonpolar,** the only intermolecular force is **dispersion forces**.
+Alkane molecules are **nonpolar,** the only intermolecular force is **dispersion forces**.
 As the length of the carbon chain increases, the overall force of attraction between molecules also increase.
 (Dispersion forces is proportional to molar mass).
 Because boiling and point is determined by the strength of intermolecular forces, boiling point increases as alkane chain length increases.

 **Molecular shapes** also influence the strength of dispersion forces. **Straight-chained** alkanes are able to fit together more closely and tend to have higher boiling points than their corresponding chain isomers.

 Melting point is affected by the strength of the dispersion forces, size and shape of the molecule.

 Melting points of hydrocarbons follow the same general patterns as boiling points, with a few exceptions.
 The melting points of straight-chain hydrocarbons increase as the number of carbon increases.
 However, there are **deviations** in this trend, relating to whether the molecules have an **even or odd** number of **carbon atoms**.

 Chains with **even numbers** of carbon atoms pack **slightly more efficiently** in the solid state than chains with **odd numbers**.
 The more efficient packing requires more energy to melt the compound resulting in a higher melting point.

 | Name    | Molecular Mass | Melting Point | Boiling Point |
 | ------- | -------------- | ------------- | ------------- |